coding-school-projects/netPractice/README.md

 - Practice calculating network ranges quickly
 - Understand the difference between public and private IPs
 - Learn common port numbers (HTTP=80, HTTPS=443, etc.)

+### 🧑‍💻 Peer Evaluations (3/3)

+> **Peer 1**: "Poonkodi was really nice and complete all tasks on time, after I was asking what is ging on and she explained me all.
+Thank you! - Alekshandra"

+> **Peer 2**: "Great job!
+Fast eval! - Alex"

+> **Peer 3**: "Very good job and explanation!
+Poonkodi understood clearly what she was doing and she was able to tell it too!
+We discussed about Netpractice.
+Thank you for teaching me! - Timo"